 This blog I quote below talks about it.
 Says they played it but had never heard of it before and were wondering what language it was in – speculating it may be from Papua.
 It has the lyrics as below.
 They say the rules are:

 If anyone could provide any info about “Pipo, Pipo” and/or provide a translation, please let us know in the comments below or email me.

 Many thanks to Innosanto Nagara for helping with the rhyme!
 Check out Innosanto’s Book and cd of Indonesia Children’s Music.
 It’s really great!

 This article was posted on Thursday, October 27th, 2016 at 8:05 pm and is filed under Children's Songs, Counting-out Rhymes, Counting-out Rhymes, Countries & Cultures, Indonesia, Indonesian, Indonesian Children's Songs, Javanese, Languages, Manado Malay, Nursery Rhymes, Papua New Guinea, Questions, Readers Questions, Rhymes by Theme.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply